-Washtenaw County contains Ann Arbor and is home to the University of Michigan — one of the largest universities in the United States with roughly 48,000 enrolled students.
-With roughly 375,000 residents, Washtenaw County sits in the 22nd Judicial Circuit.
-Ann Arbor's combination of a world-class research university, a major healthcare system (Michigan Medicine), and a growing technology sector creates a highly educated, relatively transient professional population — very different in character from neighboring Wayne, Oakland, and Macomb counties.
+Washtenaw County contains Ann Arbor and is home to the University of Michigan — one of the largest research universities in the United States with approximately 48,000 enrolled students.
+With approximately 375,000 residents (U.S. Census Bureau, 2023 ACS), Washtenaw County is the 22nd Judicial Circuit's home and one of Michigan's most economically prosperous counties.
+Ann Arbor's combination of a world-class research university, Michigan Medicine (the UM health system), and a growing technology and life sciences sector creates a highly educated and relatively transient professional population distinctly different in character from neighboring Wayne, Oakland, and Macomb counties.

 Key takeaways

-- Ypsilanti (Eastern Michigan University) adds a second university-related address-churn component in eastern Washtenaw County.
+- Ypsilanti hosts Eastern Michigan University (approximately 15,000 enrolled) — a second, lower-intensity university address-churn factor in eastern Washtenaw County.

 Washtenaw County quick facts